 - Those who are traveling for business purposes

-- Those who have traveled to Japan within the last 5 years
+- Those who have traveled to Japan with obtaining a visa within 5 years

-- Those who are traveling as a part of group tour which is organized by one of the travel agencies registered with the Embassy.
+- Those who are traveling as a part of group tour which is organized by travel agency

 - Those who hold a diplomatic or official passport